6 November 2013 at 3.06pm | Comment on this article

 Imaginative, humourous and lyrical, Ted Hughes's collection of short stories The Dreamfighter and Other Creation Tales explore how the world and the creatures in it came into being.
 Hughes is a master of animal imagery, and uses the animals to show human traits and emotions.
 His characters range from the Polar Bear, who is so obsessed with her beautiful white fur that she can only live in a landscape surrounded by her own reflection, to the Hare, who fell in love with the moon and became a fast runner to chase her over the hills and grew long ears to listen to her whispers.

 In How the Whale Became, the Whale begins life as a Whale-Wort: he grows up alongside the carrots in God’s vegetable patch, until he grows too large and is banished to the sea.
-The story has inspired a new opera by Julian Philips with a libretto by Edward Kemp.
-Directed by Natalie Abrahami (Associate Director of the Young Vic), the opera will transform the stage into a magical creative world, exploring why whales are so huge, why elephants are so wise and why polar bears have white coats.
-The cast will perform a number of roles each, including the Whale, the Polar Bear and the Peacock.
+The story has inspired the opera by Julian Philips with a libretto by Edward Kemp.
+Directed by Natalie Abrahami (Associate Director of the Young Vic), the opera transforms the stage into a magical creative world, exploring why whales are so huge, why elephants are so wise and why polar bears have white coats.
+The cast perform a number of roles each, including the Whale, the Polar Bear and the Peacock.

 What is your favourite work by Ted Hughes, and which of his works would you love to adapt for the stage?

-The production is generously supported by the Taylor Family Foundation, Mrs Lily Safra, The Royal Opera House Endowment Fund, The Lord Leonard and Lady Estelle Wolfson Foundation and Britten-Pears Foundation.
+The production was generously supported by the Taylor Family Foundation, Mrs Lily Safra, The Royal Opera House Endowment Fund, The Lord Leonard and Lady Estelle Wolfson Foundation and Britten-Pears Foundation.